 Apart from the burdensome registration procedures, it is vital to note that the Bureau does not have a time limit for reviewing applications.
-As a foreign NGO, you should have letters from your respective embassy, the Uganda Ministry of Foreign Affairs, recommendation of Bureau relevant ministries and the NGOD Monitoring committee where you will operate.
+As a foreign NGO, you should have letters from your respective embassy, the Uganda Ministry of Foreign Affairs, recommendations from the relevant bureaus, and the NGOD Monitoring committee where you will operate.

 NGO’s fall under three categories depending on the nationality of their staff and the source of their funding.

-- The third kind is the foreign charities and societies.
-They include NGOs created under external legislation with international staff in most positions and receive most of their budget money from overseas.
+- The third kind is foreign charities and societies.
+They include NGOs created under external legislation with international staff in most positions and who receive most of their budget money from overseas.

 Notably, the restrictions on foreign and foreign-funded charity work seem less stringent in the 2019 legislation.